rohanpritchard/bigdataroundpegs/README.md

 # The Round Pegs and Square Holes of Big Data - Code Scripts
 The following scripts have been written in python, and correspond to various examples written on our website on big data.
-In these examples I have made use of matplotlib, and scikit.
-I have also made use of the sample datasets available with scikit.
+In these examples I have made use of matplotlib, and SciKit.
+I have also made use of the sample datasets available with SciKit.

 ## Basic Regression Examples
 Referred to at: [LINK HERE].
 Shows the advantage in some instances of implementing random forests.
 When working with noisy data.